Note: Some reference material at the end of this post.

 Exhibit B – Motor Vehicle Route Options

 With rare exceptions, EVERY public road access/exchange/junction/intersection is a place where people walking, bicycling or with a disability will want to cross and each should be made safe for crossing.
-On an arterial an underpass is safest and a stop light is second best.
-A properly designed roundabout can work in a few very low throughput situations.
+On an arterial an underpass is safest with a stop light next best.
+A properly designed roundabout can work in a few very low throughput situations though these are increasingly found to need underpasses both for safety and problems of waiting to cross.
 Those are the only safe options for crossing an arterial and every junction/intersection/side-road should have one as well as most commercial/institutional driveways.
-Ignoring this, as the current plan for Hodgson does and as the engineer who designed Birch did, is why incidents like Reese’s injuries happen.
+Ignoring this, as the current plan for Hodgson does and as the engineer who designed Birch did, is why incidents like Reese’s happen.

-Each and every one of these exchanges carries considerable risk, for drivers and for people walking or bicycling, that must be mitigated.
+Each one of these exchanges carries considerable risk, for drivers and for people walking or bicycling, that must be mitigated.

-This short 1.25 mile section of Hodgson has 13 public road accesses and 33 residential driveway entrances.
-For perspective, engineers of safer road systems will say that about 3 public plus very few private (residential driveway) exchange per mile is the maximum allowed if there is to be through traffic since each public exchange requires either signals or a roundabout and each private exchange on these roadways is dangerous for people entering and for people on the roadway.
+This short 1.25 mile section of Hodgson for this project has 13 public road accesses and 33 residential driveway entrances.
+For perspective, engineers of safer road systems will say that about 3 public and ideally zero private (residential driveway) exchange per mile is the maximum allowed if there is to be through traffic since each public exchange requires either signals or a roundabout and each private exchange on these roadways is dangerous for people entering and for people on the roadway.
 This section of Hodgson has over 3 times the recommended maximum of public and multiples of private.

 More importantly, the Hodgson route has few or zero opportunities to reduce public or private exchanges to make it safer while the County Rd J route has numerous.
 As an Arterial Hodgson will always be a mis-categorized and dangerous high-conflict roadway.
-On the other hand, County Rd J / Ash Street is much safer for everyone and with less negative impact on local residents to begin with, but importantly has numerous opportunities to reduce risky access/exchange points so that it can function better and safer as an Arterial for through traffic.
+On the other hand, County Rd J / Ash Street more closely matches the characteristics of an arterial, is much safer for everyone and with less negative impact on local residents to begin with, but importantly has numerous opportunities to further reduce risky access/exchange points so that it can function better and safer as an Arterial for through traffic.

 From Hiway 96 and Hodgson there are 12 public exchanges on the Hiway 96 route vs 21 for the Hodgson Route.
 Hiway 96 is also a somewhat proper Arterial and designed for through traffic so besides many fewer accesses there is overall much less risk and negative impact vs the Hodgson Route.